-The “Grow You Own Teachers Act” seeks to provide opportunities for educational assistants to pursue careers in teaching in New Mexico by providing scholarship opportunities for educational assistants who may want to attend a public post-secondary educational institution in New Mexico to earn a bachelor’s degree in education.
+The “Grow Your Own Teachers Act” seeks to provide opportunities for school employees to pursue careers in teaching in New Mexico by providing scholarship opportunities for school employees who may want to attend a public post-secondary educational institution in New Mexico to earn a bachelor’s degree in education.

-The program provides for professional leave and scholarship awards to qualified educational assistants.
+The program provides for professional leave and scholarship awards to qualified school employees.
 The scholarship is intended to help defray the educational expenses charged by the institution including tuition, fees, books and course supplies.

-Students shall apply directly through the relevant education preparation program at the instituion.
+Students shall apply directly to the teacher preparation program at the relevant institution.

-Institutions shall make awards to qualifying educational assistants based on financial need.
-Awards shall not exceed $6,000 per academic year for more than 5 years.
+Institutions shall make awards to qualifying school employees based on financial need.
+Awards shall not exceed $6,000 per academic year for no more than 5 years.

 The amount of the scholarship award to the recipient shall be based on financial need not exceed $6,000 per year.

 How do I apply?
 Contact the institution you would like to attend to learn about their application process and timeline.